The Real Cost of Foodborne Illness in the United States

 Manager Action Step for March

-Reinforcing food safety fundamentals is one of the most effective ways to prevent costly foodborne illness incidents.
+Conduct a refresher training with your team on time and temperature control procedures.
+As a reminder, reinforcing food safety fundamentals is one of the most effective ways to prevent costly foodborne illness incidents.

-USDA Economic Research Service (ERS)
+Sources CDC Annual Estimates | USDA Economic Research Service (ERS)